bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ## A distributed representation of finger motor sequence

 Our results provide evidence that an extended network of regions shows reliable sequence-specific activity patterns for both consolidated and novel sequences.
-Cortically, a previously described network [@wiestler_skill_2013;@nambu_decoding_2015] encompasses bilateral supplementary and pre-motor areas, as well as posterior parietal cortices, while contralateral primary sensorimotor regions were only shown to elicit different patterns for novel sequences.
+Cortically, a previously described network [@wiestler_skill_2013;@nambu_decoding_2015] encompasses bilateral supplementary and premotor areas, as well as posterior parietal cortices, while contralateral primary sensorimotor regions were only shown to elicit different patterns for novel sequences.
-It is noteworthy that discrimination of motor sequence representations within the ipsilateral motor, premotor and parietal cortices has been previously described [@wiestler_skill_2013;@waters_metenier_bihemispheric_2014;@waters_cooperation_2017], notably when non-dominant hand is used for fine dexterous manual skills.
+It is noteworthy that discrimination of motor sequence representations within the ipsilateral motor, premotor and parietal cortices has been previously described [@wiestler_skill_2013;@waters-metenier_bihemispheric_2014;@waters_cooperation_2017], notably when non-dominant hand is used for fine dexterous manual skills.

 Difference in activity patterns within the primary motor cortex was only found for newly learned sequences [@fig:new_crossnobis_map], which could reflect their motoric differences in terms of finger presses ordering.
 Unbeknownst to us during experimental design, the first finger press was recently shown to elicit higher activation in this somatotopically organized region [@ejaz_hand_2015], thus driving separability of patterns for sequences with different initiating finger [@yokoi_does_2017].